 COVID-19 (Coronavirus): Support For Business

 Here you will find guidance to help manage your business and employees during this pandemic.
 We will continue to provide updates when new developments arise.

-As information on COVID-19 is rapidly evolving, gov.uk are communicating updates regularly and this should be the first port of call for the most up to date guidance.
+As information on COVID-19 is constantly evolving, gov.uk are communicating updates regularly and this should be the first port of call for the most up to date guidance.